Azure APIM v2 vs Classic: What Changed and What Breaks

 Should You Migrate Now?

 It depends on your constraints.
 If you need multi-region, wait: StandardV2 doesn’t support it yet.
 If you are on classic Standard or Basic, migrate soon because these tiers are already deprecated and Microsoft is pushing hard.
 Premium with VNet injection requires the most careful planning since the networking redesign is the biggest effort; start with a proof of concept in a non-production environment.
-And if you are provisioning new APIM instances, go straight to v2.
-No reason to start new deployments on the classic platform.
+For new production instances, default to v2.
+The classic Developer tier remains a valid option for non-production environments that need classic VNet deployment at the lowest cost.

 Azure docs: stv1 platform retirement · Migration guide